Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

             println(x)
             if (++cnt >= 3) break // break when 3 elements are printed
         }
-        // `use` will close the channel when this block of code is complete }
+        // `consume` will close the channel when this block of code is complete }
 }
 ```